PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/More-Types.md

 # More Types
-More Types introduces 7 new types to PenguinMod: Object, Array, Set, Map, Symbol, Nothing, and Function.
+More Types introduces 8 new types to PenguinMod: Object, Array, Set, Map, Symbol, Nothing, Function, and Class.

 These types can be used to do all sorts of things.

 All of the new types, except for Nothing, are passed by reference, meaning that each new instance you create is different from every other instance.

+More Types also introduces OOP (Object Oriented Programming) to PenguinMod.

 NOTE: The square inputs cannot be displayed here, and we have turned them into circular inputs.
 ## Blocks